 What is an Employment Related Security scheme?

-ERS schemes are a method for transferring shares to employees of the company (including directors).
+ERS schemes are a method of transferring shares to employees of the company (including directors).
 ERS schemes can either be tax-advantaged or non-tax advantaged.
 The following ERS schemes are classed as tax-advantaged:

 - Share Incentive Plans (SIP)